Iestyn Harris: Leeds

 A superb goal-kicker, Harris broke the club record for goals in a season in 1999 with 168, he was named at stand-off in 1999's Super League IV Dream Team, and broke the 2,000 career points total two years later.

 Harris matched the record for scoring the most points in a Challenge Cup Final when he scored 20 points (1 try, and 8 conversions) in Leeds' 52–16 victory over London Broncos in the 1999 Challenge Cup Final during Super League IV at Wembley Stadium, London on 1 May 1999.
-This equalled the record set by Neil Fox (2-tries and 7-goals) in Wakefield Trinity's victory over Hull F.C. in the 1960 Challenge Cup Final.
+This equalled the record set by Neil Fox (2 tries and 7 goals) in Wakefield Trinity's victory over Hull F.C. in the 1960 Challenge Cup Final.

 Cardiff and Wales RU

 In 2001, Harris made a £1.5 million switch to Cardiff RFC and Wales.

-Harris made his début for the Welsh side on 10 November 2001, playing against Argentina in Cardiff; Wales lost 16–30.
-Having played only 200 minutes of rugby union before his international début, Harris struggled, particularly with his tactical kicking.
+Harris made his debut for the Welsh side on 10 November 2001, playing against Argentina in Cardiff; Wales lost 16–30.
+Having played only 200 minutes of rugby union before his international debut, Harris struggled, particularly with his tactical kicking.
 This led to a move from fly-half to inside centre, where he could be creative with less pressure.